 Each of our Pee-Wee League teams had a corporate sponsor (if you consider “corporate” to include local car washes and septic system pumping companies) and a name of a real major league team.
 My assigned team was the AstroBowl Astros, sponsored by a local bowling alley, with a nod to the Houston MLB team, and featured orange hats and t-shirts.
 We didn’t wear the pants or the cleats or any other gear.
 I think there was a concerned mother freakout about wearing a cup, which happened when this kid named Skip ended up sliding into home plate ball-first and doing some damage to the yet-functioning family production units.
 I distinctly remember my mom’s hysterics, leading to a hand-off to my dad, who spent his childhood in the protection-free fifties, when you could still buy Jarts, M-80s, and small-caliber firearms at the local soda stand.
 The closest thing he knew about protection was when he got a CB radio so he could protect himself from speeding tickets on the highway.
 My dad grudgingly took me to Sears, where we silently walked to the athletics department and found that all of the various supporters and protectors were, at the smallest range, made for kids roughly twice my age or size.
 I think I could have used the smallest cup in stock as a batting helmet.
 Dad basically mumbled, “Son, be careful, and don’t tell your mom,” and that was that.

 I think we did win one game, and it was against one of the best teams, maybe the Yankees.
 It was on a day of really shitty weather, where the temperature dropped to about 45 or 50, and it was raining on and off, and extremely dark.
 Because it was on and off, the officials kept deciding the game would go on, and then they would change their mind, and then it would be back.
 We only wore t-shirts, and maybe half of the team got the idea to put on jackets under their uniform shirts.
 But wet denim jeans are always horrible, and your hands would be absolutely freezing.
 The parents on our team were pulling all of this “toughen up!” bullshit, and pretty much every kid on both teams was crying or trying not to cry, but still streaming tears down their rain-soaked faces.
 The only parents there on average were the mothers, who were trying to act like the fathers and overcompensating with whatever macho bullshit they caught from TV.
 (This was in an era when the divorce rate was like 100%, and all of the dads were probably off either getting loaded or trying to fuck the non-baseball moms.)
-So for whatever reason, our team could withstand the bullshit way more than the fake Yankees could, because we had to put up with so much bullshit under normal operating conditions, we didn’t even care that our hands were turning blue.
-Even the spaz kids that couldn’t hold a bat were popping off doubles and triples, and we ended up pulling in a 12-4 win over the best team in the league.
+So for whatever reason, our team could withstand the pain way more than the fake Yankees could, because we had to put up with so much bullshit under normal operating conditions, we didn’t even care that our hands were turning blue.
+Even the kids that couldn’t hold a bat were popping off doubles and triples, and we ended up pulling in a 12-4 win over the best team in the league.

 One of the big things about Little League is that when you win (and it’s not practically snowing out), you go get ice cream.
 You’d think that since we had our asses handed to us on a regular basis, we’d never see any dessert action, but our coaches were sympathetic, or maybe in that “nobody’s a loser” parental mindset, so they usually found out where the other team was going, and we’d go to the other place for celebratory losing treats.
 There were two ice cream places in close proximity: a Dairy Queen, right next to the Taco Bell on 33 where I’d work when I was 16, and a Tastee Freeze, which was right in front of our corporate sponsor, Astrobowl.

-I think I liked Dairy Queen better at the time, and we went there more, because the winning team usually went to Tastee Freeze, and I think we lost almost every single game.
+I think I liked Dairy Queen better at the time, and we went there more, because the winning team usually went to Tastee Freeze because it was a local institution, and I think we lost almost every single game.
 Dairy Queen was more of a restaurant, like McDonald’s, and it had a sit-down dining room with a solarium.
 It didn’t have as many ice cream types, but I always got the peanut buster parfait.
 Tastee Freeze didn’t have any seats, just a window where you ordered.
 Maybe it had some picnic benches, but I remember sitting on a curb when eating my ice cream most of the time, and I wasn’t into that as much.
 Looking back, I probably like the Tastee Freeze better, because the ice cream was a lot more “custom” and they added sprinkles and cremes and sauces and other toppings while you waited, instead of just pulling out plastic-wrapped, pre-extruded things made at the central office in Kansas or whatever.
 Tastee Freeze is more of a small-town memory to me, something I’ll never see again in the big city.

 When I was in the 7th or maybe 8th grade, we had to go to AstroBowl for a couple of class periods of bowling.
 It was across the street from the Junior High, so this was built into the curriculum, since we all know that bowling is an important skill for finding a job and providing for your future.
 (It’s important to note that even to this day, you will get your name in the Elkhart newspaper if you roll a perfect 300.
 Bowling is a big deal in Indiana.
 Not as big as crystal meth or illegitimate children, but it’s probably in the top ten.)
 Anyway, when I went over there and made a fool of myself yet again in another sport-like activity, I saw that in the trophy case by the front door, there was a picture of my old Pee Wee League team in a frame, along with a couple of other baseball team pictures that the bowling alley apparently sponsored.
 I was probably eight or nine, maybe ten when I went through that experience, but even at the age of 13 or 14, it was like looking back into another world to see that picture.
 I don’t have a copy of said photo anymore, but whenever I think of it, I always wonder if it’s still in the trophy case, gathering dust..